 Injury and Triage

-David spent Christmas that year in Barletta before being sent on to Naples by train for onward evacuation back to Britain.
-Skinny, no doubt malnourished by an inability to eat properly, the “Empire Clyde” hospital ship eventually docked in Glasgow.
-He was met on the dock side by Plastic Surgeon Archibald McIndoe, there to triage the men and organise their onward destination for reconstruction.
+The “Empire Clyde” hospital ship eventually docked in Glasgow on 26th February 1945.
+David was met on the dock side by Plastic Surgeon Archibald McIndoe, there to triage the men and organise their onward destination for reconstruction.
 David recalled McIndoe saying “We can do something for this chap”.
-And with that, he was sent by train to the 26 bedded Albert Ward of the North Staffordshire Royal Infirmary in Stoke on Trent.
+And with that, he was sent by train to the 26 bedded Albert Ward of the North Staffordshire Royal Infirmary in Stoke on Trent, arriving the following day.
 The unit and its director of plastic surgery, John Grocott, were already well-known to both McIndoe and Sir Harold Gillies.
 They trained Grocott pre-war and designated the Infirmary part of the Emergency Medical Services plastic surgical effort during World War Two.

 Read more about David Bye’s Reconstruction